mapwatch/mapwatch/README.md

 ### Does this track the labyrinth or acts 1-10?

-No, [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.
+No. [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.

 ### The map I just finished isn't included in today's statistics yet.